Menu

 • Northern Kenya safari circuits

-• By air: Charter flights to nearby airstrips
+• By air: Charter flights to Lake Turkana region (Loyangalani or nearby)

 Where to Stay

-At Nature Bound Africa, we design tailor-made Kenya safaris that include hidden destinations like Nasolot for travelers seeking authentic and adventurous experiences.
+At Nature Bound Africa, we design tailor-made Kenya safaris and expeditions that include rare destinations like Central Island and Lake Turkana.

 👉 Plan Your Safari